dakidarts/ali-woo-reviews-scraper/README.md

 6. **Retrieve and Analyze:**
     - View your scraped reviews in the generated CSV file.
 Utilize this data to enhance your product understanding and customer satisfaction.

+7. **Importing Reviews with Ease:**
+    - Revolutionize your Woo store with a breeze!
+Utilize our handpicked [free plugin](https://en-ca.wordpress.org/plugins/customer-reviews-woocommerce/) to effortlessly import reviews.
+The CSV columns are perfectly aligned, making the integration process as smooth as silk.

 ## 🗳️ Demo

-Watch the [Demo Video](assets/preview.mp4) to see the scraper in action.
+Watch the [Demo Video](https://www.youtube.com/watch?v=HtOowgYIEQ8)) to see the scraper in action.